hardisj/erinsaudiocorner/content/english/loudspeakers/Focal_Twin6Be.md

 * Soundstage is about 2 feet outside of speakers and about 2 feet deep in center.
 * There is zero mechanical noise from these speakers (pops, over-excursion, vent noise) even at considerable volumes.
 * The on-axis response is really quite linear with the exception of the 2-3kHz dip.
 From the nearfield data, this seems to be due to a steep low-pass filter on the midrange.
 The roll off begins promptly at about 50Hz which is adequate, however, a subwoofer is obviously needed for extended bass.
+* When listening, I noticed the HF tends to sound brighter the closer I was to the speaker.
+In the above in-room measurements you can see there is a gain of about 2dB when moving from 2.5 meters to 1.5  meters listening distance, so keep this in mind.
 * Hiss: When the input sensitivity was switched to +4dBu there was no audible hiss at 1.5m and also barely noticeable with ear next to tweeter.
 At -10dBu hiss was noticeable from 0.5m.